How Three Advisors Engage the Next Generation of Clients in Financial Planning

 “I think the more deeply you know and understand your client, their vision, and their values, the more you can actually tailor their financial plan.
 I think you’re just going to get a better financial plan from someone that has this mindset,” Henderson says.

-Her efforts are paying off: Henderson is already seeing referrals from children, and some of her younger prospects say they selected Abaris specifically for its life coaching services.
+Her efforts are paying off: Henderson is already seeing referrals to start wealth planning for her client’s children, and some of her younger prospects say they selected Abaris specifically for its life coaching services.

 Mark Jackson, Founding Partner and Private Wealth Advisor, Brandywine Oak Private Wealth

 At Brandywine Oak Private Wealth, an RIA firm where the majority of advisors are between 30 and 35 years old, a portion of every client meeting is dedicated to discussing the client’s family.
-This opens the door for advisors to start working with children, even if it’s only a review of 401(k) allocations.
+This opens the door for advisors to conduct family meetings and start working with children, even if it’s only a review of 401(k) allocations.

 Mark Jackson works exclusively with the children.
 A young advisor himself, Jackson thinks his age makes him more relatable.
 Often these client children are his peers, so talking about purchasing a home, saving for a retirement, or planning a young child’s education comes naturally to him.